Thescattypotty/Thescattypotty/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on various backend projects that involve APIs, databases, and microservices.
+- 🔭 I’m currently working on various backend projects & non-serious projects.
 - 🌱 I’m always learning new technologies and improving my skills.
 - 💬 Ask me about anything related to backend development, APIs, and databases.
 - ⚡ Fun fact: I love solving puzzles and playing chess in my free time.